Stock market today: Wall Street slips, but is still on track for weekly gains

 NEW YORK (AP) — Stocks slipped in morning trading on Wall Street Friday but not enough to erase the market’s gains for the week.

 U.S. automaker stocks were proving to be resilient after members of the United Auto Workers union walked off the job at several plants overnight.
-Ford rose 1%, General Motors rose 1.8% and Stellantis gained 2%.
+Ford fell 0.2%, General Motors rose 0.8% and Stellantis gained 1%.

 Investors spent much of the week reviewing mostly healthy updates on the U.S. economy.
 The reports came ahead of next week's Federal Reserve meeting, where the central bank is expected to continue holding interest rates steady.